KohliDev/liota/tutorials/README.md

 4. RaspberryPi
 5. AM2302/DHT22/DHT11 sensor

-Wire the RaspberryPi and sensor as shown in the picture below, if the external devices are disconnected, or high-impedance gets introduced the pull-up resistor attached will ensure that the signal will be a valid logic level.
+Wire the Sensor to RPi pin no.4 as shown in the picture below, if the external devices are disconnected, or high-impedance gets introduced the pull-up resistor attached will ensure that the signal will be a valid logic level.

 ![RPi](../images/rpi_circuit_diagram.png)